cs480x-21c/01-ghd3/README.md

 Description
 ---

-I created a mildly faithful reproduction of Piet Mondrian's [Composition with Red Blue and Yellow] (https://en.wikipedia.org/wiki/Composition_with_Red_Blue_and_Yellow).
+I created a mildly faithful reproduction of Piet Mondrian's [Composition with Red Blue and Yellow](https://en.wikipedia.org/wiki/Composition_with_Red_Blue_and_Yellow).
 Hovering over each of the colored squares will transform it into a different shape of the same color- the blue and yellow squares transform into circles and the red square becomes a seven-sided polygon.

 Working link to hosted files
 ---